a-nehru/a-nehru.github.io/_pages/about.md

 Building on this foundation, my current postdoctoral work at Shirley Ryan AbilityLab focuses on exploring neuromodulation techniques that enhance the brain and spinal cord’s ability to adapt and recover.
 These techniques include:

-Acute Intermittent Hypoxia (AIH): A method using brief periods of low oxygen to promote neuroplasticity.
+Acute Intermittent Hypoxia (AIH): A method using brief periods of low oxygen to induce neuroplasticity.
 Transcutaneous spinal stimulation: A non-invasive technique aimed at improving sensorimotor function.
 By expanding my work from mechatronic training solutions to neuromodulation, I aim to integrate these approaches to develop more comprehensive and effective rehabilitation interventions.
 This evolution allows me to connect engineering and neuroscience, driving innovations that translate directly into clinical impact.
 ---